awslabs/ec2-spot-workshops/content/efficient-and-resilient-ec2-auto-scaling/lab1/_index.md

 # pre: "<b>Lab 1: </b>"
 ---

 Let's start by learning more about Amazon EC2 Auto Scaling and the several ways to scale your application.

-Amazon EC2 Auto Scaling helps you ensure that you have the correct number of Amazon EC2 instances available to handle the load for your application.
+**Amazon EC2 Auto Scaling** helps you maintain application availability and allows you to dynamically scale your Amazon EC2 capacity up or down automatically according to conditions you define.
+You can use Amazon EC2 Auto Scaling for fleet management of EC2 instances to help maintain the health and availability of your fleet and ensure that you are running your desired number of Amazon EC2 instances.

 ### Manual scaling